NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Summary of Use during Lactation

-Limited information indicates that maternal doses of flecainide up to 200 mg daily produce low levels in milk and would not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
-Because of the relative lack of data concerning breastfeeding during maternal flecainide therapy, exclusively breastfed infants should be carefully monitored if this drug is used during lactation, possibly including measurement of serum levels to rule out toxicity if there is a concern.
+Maternal doses of flecainide up to 200 mg daily produce low levels in milk and undetectable infant serum levels.
+Flecainide is not expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.

 Drug Levels